 Below is a list of sample letters rejecting candidates for jobs and interviews, as well as letters offering candidates jobs.
 These will give you a sense of the kinds of responses you might get when applying for jobs.

-Sample Letters to Accept a Job Offer (Plus Tips)
+How to Accept a Job Offer

 If you receive a job offer and decide to take it, you will need to respond with a letter accepting the job.
 A job offer acceptance letter is a critical step that indicates that you've accepted the offer as presented to you.